 “We’ll tow you there.
 If you don’t get it going when it’s time to come home, give us a hoy”

 “Thanks” trio again.

-Tied on we headed at a sensible speed towards our companions on the beach under the tow of the Coast Guard.
-Much laughter and chortling was partaken in among my mutinous crew.
-With Gazza, the mate, being heard to ask.
+Tied on, we headed at a sensible speed towards our companions on the beach under the tow of the Coast Guard.
+My mutinous crew partook in much laughter and chortling, with Gazza, the mate, being heard to ask.